purduesigbots/pros-doxygen-docs/docs/tutorials/walkthrough/creating-c-project.md

-# Creating a C Project
+\page creating-c-project Creating a C Project

 By default, a new PROS project contains C++ source files and the C++ API.
 If you would prefer to program in C instead, change the extension